Thickening agents that you can substitute for cornstarch can include certain types of flour, seeds, and starches, including potato starch.

 It’s made by grinding cassava roots to a pulp and filtering out their starch-rich liquid, which is then dried into tapioca flour.

-Tapioca can be bought as flour, pearls or flakes, and is also gluten- free.
+Tapioca can be bought as flour, pearls, or flakes, and it’s also gluten-free.

 Most cooks recommend substituting 1 tablespoon of cornstarch with 2 tablespoons of tapioca flour.

-Naturally gluten-free, it’s also popular among those who have celiac disease as a substitute for regular wheat flour.
+Naturally gluten-free, it’s also popular among those who have gluten-related disorders as a substitute for regular wheat flour.

 Rice flour can also act as a thickener in recipes, making it an effective substitute for cornstarch.